15 Until Next Time…

 2. The LDA model depicted from Wikipedia was one of the early machine learning models for understanding natural language, and in particular to extract topics from text.
 It was a lot of fun to play with these, but it took a lot of pre-processing of text to get them to work at all, and they were performed pretty poorly in practice.
 That model may look like something peculiar, but it’s not much more than a flexible PCA on a matrix of word counts, or from another perspective, a Bayesian multinomial model.↩︎

 3. This is a common problem where data is often collected for one purpose and then used for another, as with general purpose surveys or administrative data.
 Sometimes it can be that the available data is simply not enough to say anything without a lot of uncertainty, as in the case of demographic data regarding minority groups for which there may be few instances of a particular sample.
-Zero/Few-shot learning isn’t applicable here, because there isn’t a model pre-trained on millions/billions of similar examples to transfer knowledge from.↩︎
+Deep learning approaches like zero/Few-shot learning isn’t applicable here, because there isn’t a model pre-trained on millions/billions of similar examples to transfer knowledge from.↩︎

 4. Some seem to think that deep learning is only deep learning if it’s a transformer based model or a convolutional neural network.
-However ‘deep’ is not formally defined, and we more simply see deep learning model is just a model with multiple layers.↩︎
+However ‘deep’ is not formally defined, and we more simply see a deep learning model as just a model with multiple layers.↩︎

 5. Until Python can go from model to visualizing the marginal effect with uncertainty in two or three lines of code (even with a Bayesian implementation), possibly on millions of observations in a few seconds, and even visualizing the derivatives (also with uncertainty estimates), it’s not going to be as easy to use as R for GAMs.
 But here’s hoping the current efforts continue there.↩︎